cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Writing acknowledgements

-> NOTE: Currently the system only handles synchronous acks.
+> NOTE: The system handles synchronous and asynchronous acknowledgement logic.

-The `writeAcknowledgement` function is called by the IBC handler once all `onRecvPacket` application modules callabacks have been triggered and have returned their specific acknowledgment in order to write data which resulted from processing an IBC packet that the sending chain can then verify.
+The `writeAcknowledgement` function can be called either synchronously by the IBC handler during the `receivePacket` execution or it can be called asynchronously by an application callback.

+Writing acknowledgements ensures that application modules callabacks have been triggered and have returned their specific acknowledgment in order to write data which resulted from processing an IBC packet that the sending chain can then verify.
 Writing acknowledgement serves as a sort of "execution receipt" or "RPC call response".

-Since at the day of writing, IBC version 2 only support synchronous acknowledgement, `writeAcknowledgement` MUST be called in the same transaction (atomically) with `recvPacket` and the application callback logic execution.

-`writeAcknowledgement` is called in a `recvPacket`, thus it *does not* check if the packet being acknowledged was actually received, because this would result in proofs being verified twice for acknowledged packets.
+`writeAcknowledgement` can be called either in a `receivePacket`, or after the `receivePacket` execution in a later on application callback.
+Given that the `receivePacket` logic is always execute before the `writeAcknowledgement` it *does not* check if the packet being acknowledged was actually received, because this would result in proofs being verified twice for acknowledged packets.
 This aspect of correctness is the responsibility of the IBC handler.

 The IBC handler performs the following steps in order: